rfshelley/Documentation/smartapp-developers-guide/preferences-and-settings.rst

 Custom Remove button
 --------------------

-By default, a "Remove" button is added to the bottom of a preferences page that specifies ``uninstall: true``.
+By default, a *Remove* button is added to the bottom of a preferences page that specifies ``uninstall: true``.
 This button can be customized by using the ``remove()`` method:

 .. code-block:: groovy